vsrinivas/fuchsia/docs/objects/socket.md

 Upon creation, both ends of the socket are writable and readable.
-Via the **ZX_SOCKET_SHUTDOWN_READ** and **ZX_SOCKET_SHUTDOWN_WRITE** options to *zx_socket_write*, one end of the socket can be closed for reading and/or writing.
+Via the **ZX_SOCKET_SHUTDOWN_READ** and **ZX_SOCKET_SHUTDOWN_WRITE** options to *zx_socket_shutdown*, one end of the socket can be closed for reading and/or writing.

 ## PROPERTIES